Newton-School/web-applications-programming/Lectures-react/Lecture-15/lecture-outline.md

 - Key Concepts:
   1. Using map() for list rendering
+      - Real-world analogy: Think of map() like an assembly line in a factory:
+          - Each item on the conveyor belt (array) goes through the same process
+          - Each item gets transformed into a finished product (JSX element)
+          - Every product needs a unique serial number (key)
   2. Importance of keys
+      - Real-world analogy: Keys are like seat numbers in a theater:
+          - They help identify each seat uniquely
+          - Make it easier to find and update specific seats
+          - Prevent confusion when seats are added or removed
   3. Common pitfalls and best practices

 - Code Examples: